natashajoann/Portfolio/_posts/2020-06-24-how-to-stay-productive-on-the-road.md

 > 9:30am-11am: add content to new web pages for client Z
 >
 >
-> ...
+> …

 &nbsp;

 &nbsp;

 Not only does this help you keep track of how to space out your day, you will literally feel better every time you cross a task off your list.
-In fact, ***I'll even add in tasks I've already finished*** (make the bed, wipe down the counter...) because for some reason being able to see crossed off items *motivates me even more*.&nbsp;
+In fact, ***I'll even add in tasks I've already finished*** (make the bed, wipe down the counter…) because for some reason being able to see crossed off items *motivates me even more*.&nbsp;

 &nbsp;